Yubari Melon

 With a sense of urgency, the farmers and agricultural cooperatives came together as a town to search for a new local product.

 In 1957, they discovered “Spicy,” a melon that grew well in the soils of Yubari, which filter water well.
-Over time, this melon was evolved into the Yubari melon.
+Over time, this melon was evolved into the Yubari Melon.

 The Spicy melon was not sweet, but they turned to various growing regions throughout Japan to experiment with cross-breeding it with other types of melon.
 Finally, the “Yubari King,” as it was known, came about.

-These would eventually become Yubari melons!
+These would eventually become Yubari Melons!

 In the early days, apparently, they finally succeeded in getting a sweeter melon, but the seedlings died from the cold, or they failed to bear fruit.